-In order to formulate the theorem below in a neat way we define some numbers determined by how the scales functions present are related to each other.
+In order to formulate the theorem below in a neat way we define some numbers determined by how the scale functions present are related to each other.
 We define $d_{i}$ and $\rho _{i}$, $i=1,\ldots ,n$, as follows:

 \begin{enumerate} \item[(I)] If

 then $d_{i}=m$.
 If

 for some $j=1,\ldots ,m-1$, then $d_{i}=m-j$.
 If